 The first person who signed up for the trial is the “owner” of the subscription.
 Only that person can manage the subscription.

 Admins can disable the ability for end users to claim trial apps and services within their tenant.
 Currently, the Teams trial is the only trial in this category, but this might apply to other similar programs in the future.

 1. From the Office 365 admin center, go to Services & add-ins > User owned Apps and Services.

 2. Turn off Let users install trial apps and services.

 3. You can turn off Teams for the tenant by going to the Teams admin portal.
-When this is disabled, users cannot claim the Teams IW trial.
+When this is disabled, users cannot claim the Teams trial offer.

 4. If you have disabled the Teams service plan for an individual user who has an eligible license, that user is not eligible to claim a trial license.

 5. If a user has claimed a Teams trial license, you can remove it by removing the license or service plan.

 To upgrade users from the trial license, do the following:

 - Remove the Teams trial SKU from the user.